 While the science behind the effect doesn’t concern me too much, in practice this has a big impact for me particularly on very long or multi day hikes.
 Here is a practical example of the impact that appetite suppression has on me.
 You may not be affected in the same way but it’s worth considering for those longer hikes.

-In December 2016, I undertook a one-day, 53 km walk to Mt Bimberi, in the Bimberi Wilderness near Canberra.
-I did this walk for several reasons however the main aim was to determine my capability to inform my planning of a series of long distance hikes I’m scheduling over the next seven years.
+In December 2016, I undertook a one-day, 53 km return walk to Mt Bimberi, in the Bimberi Wilderness near Canberra.
+I did this walk for several reasons however the main aim was to determine my capability to inform my planning of a series of long distance hikes I’m scheduling over the next sevenral years.
 My fitness level means I have no problem doing such distances and can back long days up over multiple days.
-I quite enjoy long distances as they provide me with a challenge.
+I quite enjoy long distances as they provide me with a challenge and allow me to think.

 On this trip, I was powering along quite well for the first 6.5 hours however, about half way up Mt Bimberi I just ran out of steam.
 This hit me in an almost instantaneous manner (Bonking) and it was like someone had poured concrete into my hiking shoes.
 I was struggling to move beyond a very slow walking pace.
 And then it occurred to me that while I had eaten a high calorie breakfast just prior to the start of the walk, I hadn’t eaten that much since – I had literally run out of fuel.